itsyasin22/data-analysis-scripts/README.md

 # A simple Python script to calculate the area of a square
 dml
-  knan and fomo cryptis: mn goodl;jgril hastam
+  knan and fomo cryptis: mn gool;jgril hastam

         smast dman mitonamaraml;
         gahi a ana donys entori nmimona